sbhmaheshwari/Projects/Readme.md

 undergraduate thesis.
 Employed firefly algorithm for SVM hyperparameter search in MATLAB to regress asphalt stiffness that effectively decreased the overfitting by 32% w.r.t previously developed ANN models with similar accuracy standards.

-8) _Short and Long term traffic speed prediction_ - •	Combined 1D CNNs with encoder-decoder network and bi-directional LSTMs for short and long term speed predictions using google colab GPUs for neural network training.
-Converted 187Gb data to SQLite databases using pandas data frame chunks and queried 5 min average flow and speed data to create lagged features.
+8) _Short and Long term traffic speed prediction_ -  Combined _1D CNNs_ with _encoder-decoder network_ and _bi-directional LSTMs_ for short and long term speed predictions using google colab GPUs for neural network training.
+Converted _187Gb data to SQLite databases_ using pandas data frame chunks and queried 5 min average flow and speed data to create lagged features.